Skip to main content

 • Access to group chats

-• Software logins (and installs if using a personal computer)
+• Software logins (and installs if they’re on a personal computer)

 5. Give an office tour (or virtual tour)

-For in-person teams, don’t forget to show new hires where they can find:
+For in-person teams, show new hires where to find:

 • Their desk or cubicle